warmana/cloudant-docs-fork/source/includes/guides/_backup-guide-using-replication.md

 PUT /backup-tuesday HTTP/1.1
 ```

-For this example,
-you require three databases:

--	The original database, holding the data you want to backup.
--	Two incremental databases, for Monday (`backup-monday`) and Tuesday (`backup-tuesday`).

-<div></div>
+You create three databases: one original and one for Monday and Tuesday.

+<div> </div>

 #### Step 2: Create the `_replicator` database